 In fact, I would say Huatulco is one of the safest places in Oaxaca.
 The town of La Crucecita and the surrounding area have well-lit streets, wide sidewalks, and a reputation to uphold as a safe destination for tourists.

 Read Next – How to Get From Oaxaca to Huatulco

 This surfing town has seen a significant rise in popularity recently, which has decreased safety in Puerto Escondido slightly.

 That said, it still remains a town that remains relatively safe.
-I felt safer walking around Puerto Escondido than I did in Oaxaca City.
-Although you should still take normal precautions.
+I often feel safer walking around Puerto Escondido than I do in Oaxaca City.
+Although you should still take normal precautions, especially at night.